CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 ```

 Once this is done you can remove your own logic to boot the plugin.

+This logic is often the one attached to the `plugin_loaded` event, and it is where all callbacks are registered.

+Note: Le logic can also be imported inside your code using `require` or `include`, in that case remove that statement.

 #### Refactoring the business logic